Adi8885/JTT/README.md

     weighted avg   0.47      0.49      0.48      1464

 # Way Forward
+1. SInce number of classes are less, we aacan also try "One Vs rest" Classificataion
-1. Hyperparameter optimization for LSTM Model will Increase metrics
+2. Hyperparameter optimization for LSTM Model will Increase metrics
-2. Adding more data will definately help improving metrics, especially for Deep Learning Models
+3. Adding more data will definately help improving metrics, especially for Deep Learning Models
-3. BERT is trained on Wikipedia Corpus, Either it could be retrained on twitter corpus of fine tuned
+4. BERT is trained on Wikipedia Corpus, Either it could be retrained on twitter corpus of fine tuned
-4. For Doc2Vec , round trip accuracy can be used for better tuning and hence getting better quality embeddings
+5. For Doc2Vec , round trip accuracy can be used for better tuning and hence getting better quality embeddings